Dejan Savićević: 1995–96 season

-New foreign arrivals Paulo Futre and George Weah as well as the signing of Roberto Baggio increased the midfield competition, but 29-year-old Savićević managed to turn in a successful season with 23 league appearances and 6 league goals as Milan managed to recapture the league title.
+New foreign arrivals Paulo Futre and George Weah as well as the signing of Roberto Baggio increased the competition in both midfield and attack, but 29-year-old Savićević managed to turn in a successful season with 23 league appearances and six league goals as Milan managed to recapture the league title.
 His brightest moments occurred in the Derby della Madonnina as he finally scored a goal versus the cross-town rivals Inter.
 On more than one occasion Savićević displayed his amazing technical skills and ball control such as when he dribbled and danced around Parma defenders Fernando Couto and Luigi Apolloni to set up Baggio for the opening goal against Parma at San Siro, before scoring one of his own in the eventual 3–0 win.

 Later seasons

 Savićević's final seasons at Milan were less successful.
 The 1996–97 season saw the arrival of several new players, as well as manager Óscar Tabárez; Milan started the season with a 2–1 loss in the 1996 Supercoppa Italiana to Fiorentina, with Savićević scoring Milan's only goal of the match.
 A series of disappointing results in the league saw Milan's former coach Arrigo Sacchi return to the club as a replacement.
-Milan failed to retain their league title, finishing the season in a disappointing 11th place, while they were once again knocked out in the quarter-finals of the Coppa Italia, and also suffered a group stage elimination in the UEFA Champions League.
+Milan failed to retain their league title, finishing the season in a disappointing eleventh place, while they were once again knocked out in the quarter-finals of the Coppa Italia, and also suffered a group stage elimination in the UEFA Champions League.

 The following season saw Fabio Capello recalled to the Milan bench and several more arrivals.
 Milan once again failed to qualify for Europe, placing tenth in Serie A, although they managed to reach the final of the Coppa Italia; Savićević's final goal for Milan came in the first leg of the quarter-finals of the tournament, on 8 January 1998, a 5–0 win against cross-city rivals Inter.
 Savićević was released by Milan during the summer 1998 transfer window.

-In his total time at the San Siro, he won 7 trophies, including 3 scudetti (Serie A championships) – 1992–93, 1993–94, 1995–96, 1 European Cup – 1993–94 and 1 European Super Cup), totalling 144 appearances and 34 goals between 1992 and 1998.
+In his total time at the San Siro, he won seven trophies, including three scudetti (Serie A championships) – 1992–93, 1993–94, 1995–96 - one European Cup – 1993–94 - and one European Super Cup, totalling 144 appearances and 34 goals between 1992 and 1998.
 In spite of his skill and success with Milan, he was also criticized in the Italian media during his time with the club for his poor work rate and lack of consistency, in particular for not always running or trying against smaller teams, and his performances regularly blew hot and cold.